Tomby68/Network-Compression-Detector/README.md

 ## Installation and Configuration

-Clone or download the repo, then navigate to either comp-detection/part1 for the end-to-end implementation, or comp-detection/part2 for the standalone implementation.
+Clone or download the repo, then navigate to either comp-detection/end-to-end for the end-to-end implementation, or comp-detection/standalone for the standalone implementation.
 Once there, fill in the config.json file, or import your own file with your desired parameters (ex. server_ip).
 Then, call make to build the program.
-For part 1:
+For end-to-end implementation:
 Run the server application first, then run the client application.
 On the server machine:
 ```